k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 #### Question 3: Root functions

-Root functions are:
+A Root functions is a:

-A: a function that is only applicable to data manipulations on root tables.
+A: Function that is only applicable to data manipulations on root tables.

-B: a specific type of Fabric function, used as a Source Object to trigger the table population mechanism, run various SQL SELECT queries and execute complex logic in Java.
+B: Specific type of Fabric function, used as a Source Object to trigger the table population mechanism, run various SQL SELECT queries and execute complex logic in Java.

-C: a function that can be applied to any table of the LU schema, making it a root table
+C: Function that can be applied to any table of the LU schema, making it a root table.

-D: a function that operates data manipulations only if the systems root user is logged on
+D: Function that operates data manipulations only if the systems root user is logged on.

 (***Solution 3: B ***).